 We have seen an uptick in our customers really maxing out the bottom of their play sets.
 With so many cute and fun options, it is a great way to double the fun without increasing your footprint in your yard.

-Now, it is time to start filling in any extra space you have left with fun accessories.
+Now it is time to fill any remaining space with fun accessories.

 While we have far too many to cover here, let me highlight a few.
 You can view all the options here.

-Whether you add one or all of them, fun accessories are a great way to add a splash of color and a bit more fun to your play set.
+Whether you add one or all of them, fun accessories are a great way to bring color and playful elements to the set.